Gaetano Sciolari Brass & Crystal Glass Chandelier

 Total Height (with rod): 82 cm / 32.28”

 Electricity: 8 bulbs E14, 8 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used.
 But preferably clear or bright round small bulbs.

 Designer: Angelo Gaetano Sciolari (1927-1994).

-Other versions: Also exist in a smaller version, but both are rare to find.
+Other versions: Also exist in a smaller version, but both are hard to find.

 Angelo Gaetano Sciolari

 Angelo Sciolari graduated with a degree in architecture but wanted to be a filmmaker.
 This course came to an abrupt end when in 1949 his father suddenly died and he took over the Sciolari Lighting company at the age of 22.